sanman98/Order-Processing-System/README.md

 # Order-Processing-System

-A Java-based application built as part of the "Data Structure" course at Univesity of Jeddah.
-This system simulates a simple order queue for an e-ecommerce platform using singly linked lists, with support for priority processing and order tracking.
+A Java-based application built as part of the "Data Structure" course at University of Jeddah.
+This system simulates a simple order queue for an e-commerce platform using singly linked lists, with support for priority processing and order tracking.

-Features
+## Features

-Add, fulfill, or cancel customer orders
+- Add, fulfill, or cancel customer orders
-Priority queue implementation (high vs. normal)
+- Priority queue implementation (high vs. normal)
-Linked list-based order storage (FIFO)
+- Linked list-based order storage (FIFO)
-Completed & Cancelled orders managment
+- Completed & Cancelled orders management
-Data persistence with Java serialization
+- Data persistence with Java serialization
-Console-based interactive menu
+- Console-based interactive menu

-Technologies
+## Technologies

-Java
+- Java

-Object-Oriented Programming
+- Object-Oriented Programming

-Linked Lists (Custom Implemntation)
+- Linked Lists (Custom Implementation)

-Serialization
+- Serialization

-CLI
+- CLI

-Team Members
+## Team Members

-Rimas Almuntashiri
+- Rimas Almuntashiri

-Sadeem Awak
+- Sadeem Awak

+---

--This project was created for educational purposes and is a demonstration of core data structure concepts in Java.
+_This project was created for educational purposes and is a demonstration of core data structure concepts in Java._